ShreyanshShri/soloLearnApi/README.md

 # -soloLearnApi
 A SoloLearn API

-## A simple API to get the following data:
+## A simple API to get the following info :

 * Info about a user (Code Bits, skills, level, XP [ followers and following info not avaliable ])
 * List of all codes of code playground for all the pages(trending, most popular, most recent) with likes and author info